 How To Use SMOK Mods: How To Access Settings

-Once inside Settings, you can move through the menus using the UP and DOWN keys on the mod.
-The first setting you will encounter is MODE SETTING.
+- Once inside Settings, you can move through the menus using the UP and DOWN keys on the mod.
+The first setting you will encounter is the MODE SETTING.

 The only time you need to worry about the other settings is if you’re TC vaping or making your own coils with different types of wire.